1970 NHL amateur draft

-The 1970 NHL amateur draft was the eighth NHL entry draft.
-It was held on June 11, 1970, the day after the 1970 expansion draft, at the Queen Elizabeth Hotel in Montreal, Quebec.
+The 1970 NHL amateur draft was the eighth draft for the National Hockey League.
+It was held on June 11, 1970, the day after the 1970 expansion draft, at the Queen Elizabeth Hotel in Montreal.

 The last active player in the NHL from this draft class was Billy Smith, who retired after the 1988–89 season.

 Selections by round

 Below are listed the selections in the 1970 NHL amateur draft.
 Buffalo was given first choice by a spin of a roulette wheel.